Kansas sports betting talks underway, greyhound racing clash ahead?

 The push to get a bill passed this year is very much alive.
-Sen. Rob Olson, a Republican from Olathe who chairs the Fed and State conference committee that’s working on the bill, said something could get passed before the end of the session.
+Sen. Rob Olson, R-Olathe who chairs the Fed and State conference committee that’s working on the bill, said something could get passed before the end of the session.

 “I think we’re pretty close.
 There’s a couple areas we got to work on … there’s some gray areas.
 I believe this is something we’ll get done before this session is over,” Olson told Kansas Capitol Bureau after their first meeting Thursday morning.